sibin-rp/frontend-test-2/README.md

 # frontend-test-2
-Team test for fronted interns
+Team test for frontend interns

 ### Test to learn HTML,CSS and Jquery